Like Steam Escaping

 Anne Summers

-British Library<br />London NW1
+British Library, London NW1

 Vol. 25 No. 1 · 2 January 2003

-After reading Jeffrey Frankland's letter (28 November 2002) complaining about how hard it is to buy books nowadays, I turned over a few pages and found an advertisement from Hesperus books offering a 20 per cent discount on online sales.
-Wanting to order one of the books advertised, I accessed the publisher's web page (very slow to come up), registered myself (even slower), and then attempted to go back to the catalogue.
+After reading Jeffrey Frankland’s letter (Letters, 28 November 2002) complaining about how hard it is to buy books nowadays, I turned over a few pages and found an advertisement from Hesperus books offering a 20 per cent discount on online sales.
+Wanting to order one of the books advertised, I accessed the publisher’s web page (very slow to come up), registered myself (even slower), and then attempted to go back to the catalogue.
 The page froze.
 I then went out of Netscape, re-entered the page, signed in, and again attempted to access the catalogue.
-After five minutes I was 'timed out'.
+After five minutes I was ‘timed out’.
 Repeated this several times.
-Gave up and tried to find the book on Amazon's web page.
-Couldn't find it.
+Gave up and tried to find the book on Amazon’s web page. couldn’t find it.
 Gave up.
 Please open your bookshop soon.

 Jeremy Hawthorn